jonhoo/thesis/partial-dataflow.md

 (though not missing).
 Any subsequent read for article number 7 receives an empty response, which violates invariant 1.

+### Sharded Upqueries

+Upqueries across a sharding boundary are a complicated affair.
+The operator that issues the upquery must determine which shard or shards to send the upquery to.
+If it queries multiple shards, the responses from those shards are subject to the same multi-ancestor issue as unions.
+When a response to the upquery comes back, it must be specifically routed to only the requesting shard, so that it does not accidentally populate the state of other shards.
+This logic must work even if multiple shards issue an upquery for the same key concurrently.
+Or, worse yet, if  a single upquery must traverse **multiple** sharding boundaries.

 <!--
 Challenges:
  - consistency